xonixx/xonixx.github.io/awk_tech_notes.md

 The thing is, in a lack of GC all heap allocations must be deterministic.
 That is, array, declared locally in a function must be destroyed at the moment when function returns.
 That's why it's disallowed to escape the declaration scope of a function (via return).

 The absense of GC allows to keep the language implementation very simple, thus fast and portable.
+Also, with predictable memory consumption.
+To me, this qualifies AWK as perfect embeddable language, although, for some reason this niche is firmly occupied by (GC-equipped) Lua.

 ## Local variables